vy2000eng/P2P-server-client-chat-system/README.md

        //Logs the client for later retrieval by other clients.

     int connect_to_server(int *server_socket, char *ip, char *port);
-        Connects to a server given the IP and port.
+        //Connects to a server given the IP and port.

     int initiate_P2P_connection(thread_args *_thread_args);
-        Initiates a P2P connection by requesting client information from the server.
+        //Initiates a P2P connection by requesting client information from the server.

     void clear_input_buffer();
-        Addresses buffer issues and ensures fgets blocks as expected.
+        //Addresses buffer issues and ensures fgets blocks as expected.

 ## Server
 General Overview